projectceladon/celadon-documentation/source/getting-started/on-container.rst

 ========================================

 #.
 On the target device, CiC currently requires Ubuntu 18.04.3 or later
-   running `SELinux`_ module enabled Linux\* kernel.
-Though SELinux module is enabled in the kernel of Ubuntu 18.04.3 by default, you have to hook the module to the kernel through the Linux Security Module (LSM) framework.
+   running `SELinux`_ module enabled Linux\* kernel, Ubuntu 20.04 (Focal Fossa) is recommended.
+Though SELinux module may be enabled in the Ubuntu kernels by default, you have to hook the module to the kernel through the Linux Security Module (LSM) framework.
    The following command adds the required kernel command line option to the configuration file template :file:`/etc/default/grub` of GRUB bootloader,